useful-forks/useful-forks.github.io/README.md

 * `project` contains the Chrome Extension

 ### To-do
-* (Website) Remove the 'spinner' once all the queries are done
 * Fix the sorting algo
 * Cache responses for a little while
   * https://docs.github.com/en/free-pro-team@latest/rest/guides/getting-started-with-the-rest-api#conditional-requests